Pop the organic bubbly!

-So if you’re the kind of person who wants to do right by the planet (even when you’re on holiday) then we invite you to visit us on the Coffs Coast and see why we’ve been named as New South Wales’ first ECO Destination for Ecotourism.
+So if you’re the kind of person who wants to do right by the planet (even when you’re on holiday), then we invite you to visit us on the Coffs Coast and see why we’ve been named New South Wales’ first ECO Destination for Ecotourism.

 What sort of ECO experiences are on offer on the Coffs Coast?

-We don’t mean to brag but the Coffs Coast has some of the most spectacular natural scenery in the whole world.
+We don’t mean to brag, but the Coffs Coast has some of the most spectacular natural scenery in the whole world.
 Like being the only place in NSW where the Great Dividing Range meets the Pacific Ocean.
 Where you’ll find 13 significant National Parks and extensive State Forests and Reserves.
-And too-many-to-list pristine beaches with cracking surf along the iconic Solitary Islands Coastal Walk.
+And too many-to-list pristine beaches with cracking surf along the iconic Solitary Islands Coastal Walk.
 And that marine park we just mentioned?
 It’s home to one of the largest populations of endangered grey nurse sharks in Australia.
-You can even go swimming with them!
+You can even go diving with them!

 ECO accreditation takes the hard work out of finding genuine nature and ecotourism operators.
 So that when it’s time for your Coffs Coast eco-adventure, you know you’re choosing the real deal.
-As well as being an Ecotourism Australia ECO Tourism destination, the Coffs Coast has six Ecotourism Australia-certified champions, with more working towards their own certification.
+As well as being an Ecotourism Australia ECO Tourism destination, the Coffs Coast boasts nine Ecotourism Australia-certified champions, with more working towards their own certification.

 As for our community?
-They’re pretty keen to help the environment too.
-They run regular beach clean-ups, make great use of public water stations instead of single-use plastic bottles, and have loads of passionate environmental protection volunteer groups
+They’re keen to help the environment too!
+They run regular beach clean-ups, make great use of public water stations instead of single-use plastic bottles, and have loads of passionate environmental protection volunteer groups.

 If you’re reading this, it’s a fair bet to say that you’re keen on making a difference, even when you’re travelling.
 To help you do that, we’ve put together our list of the top ten ways to be an eco-friendly traveller here.